|

 in Distributed Computing & Networking as well as in Social Computing.

-to empower environmental justice communities, strengthening democracy
+environmental justice communities, strengthening democracy through

-through technology, and investigating cybersafety
+technology, and investigating cybersafety issues

-online game analytics, secure and intrusion-tolerant sensor networks,
+analytics, secure and intrusion-tolerant sensor networks, delay-tolerant

-delay-tolerant networking, and group communication systems.
+networking, and group communication systems.

-He teaches systems
+He teaches systems courses

-courses including Strengthening Democracy through Technology, Sustainable
+Strengthening Democracy through Technology, Sustainable Computing, and

-Computing, and Dependable Distributed Systems.
+Dependable Distributed Systems.

 EDUCATION